gfunk77/Frontend-Mentor/single-price-grid-component-main/README.md

 ## Overview

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-)
+This is a solution to the [single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc)

 ### The challenge